awsdocs/aws-single-sign-on-user-guide/doc_source/howtoremovepermissionset.md

 # Delete permission sets<a name="howtoremovepermissionset"></a>

 Use this procedure to delete one or more permission sets so that they can no longer be used by any AWS account in the organization\.
+You must remove permission set\(s\) from the provisioned AWS accounts before deleting them from AWS SSO\.

 **Note**
 All users and groups that have been assigned this permission set, regardless of what AWS account is using it, will no longer be able to sign in\.